-Cheat’s Aïoli And Nineteen Things To Do With It
+Cheat’s Aïoli (and cheat’s rouille) And 20+ Things To Do With It

 “Aioli epitomizes the heat, the power, and the joy of the Provençal sun, but it has another virtue – it drives away flies.”Frederic Mistral

 Aïoli is generally accepted these days to be a form of garlic mayonnaise which originates from Provence, or at least thereabouts.
 For more about its origins (some forms not including egg) and development go to the paragraph at the bottom of this post.
 But for the purposes of cheats, an adapted form of mayonnaise is what we are after.

 Nigella Lawson, in her book, How to Eat, declares she had never heard that mayonnaise could be difficult to make and thus, minus the baggage of fear, was able to make mayonnaise first off without any trouble.

 She may be right, but I didn’t have such a protected-from-mayonnaise-making childhood and for me, Life Is Too Short.

 Instead, I use a good quality bought mayonnaise and transform it, shamelessly, into aïoli.

 There is also another very similar sauce, a rouille, added to the famous bouillabaisse, a fish stew from Provence.
 It’s made from egg yolks and oil – effectively a mayonnaise – thickened with breadcrumbs (I find these are optional), garlic, saffron and a bit of heat – maybe a pinch of cayenne pepper, I use Urfa pepper flakes.

 Recipe for making cheats’ aïoli – and rouille (for the rouille, add saffron – see above)